akka/akka/akka-docs/rst/java/stream/stream-cookbook.rst

 downstream consumers.
 In a ``for`` loop we wire all of our desired workers as outputs of this balancer element, then we wire the outputs of these workers to a ``Merge`` element that will collect the results from the workers.

+To make the worker stages run in parallel we mark them as asynchronous with `async()`.

 .. includecode:: ../code/docs/stream/javadsl/cookbook/RecipeWorkerPool.java#worker-pool

 .. includecode:: ../code/docs/stream/javadsl/cookbook/RecipeWorkerPool.java#worker-pool2